OmskBuddy/study-c-/README.md

 # study-cpp
-Repository for publishing educational projects on the discipline study-c++.
+Repository for publishing educational projects on the discipline study-c++